 No doubt Truman could express his frustration, with a few choice words, over politicians but he likely would have been shocked at the invectives Congressman Paul Brown hurled Obama’s way.
 Shortly after his election in 2008, Obama called for a civilian national service corps.
 Broun suggested Obama might use the corps to establish a Marxist dictatorship, saying, “that’s exactly what Hitler did in Nazi Germany and it’s exactly what the Soviet Union did.”

-Just as McCarthy did in his attacks on General George Marshall and others, Broun has relied on stories conjured out of thin air to blast his political opponents, not simply stopping with President Obama, but going back to FDR.
-Less than two months after the infamous town hall meeting, Broun claimed FDR sent his advisors to the Soviet Union so they could study socialism with dictator Josef Stalin.
+Just as McCarthy did in his attacks on General George Marshall and others, Broun relied on stories conjured out of thin air to blast his political opponents, not simply stopping with President Obama, but going back to FDR.
+Less than two months after the infamous town hall meeting, Broun claimed FDR sent his advisers to the Soviet Union so they could study socialism with dictator Josef Stalin.
 From there, FDR could implement similar policies for his New Deal.
-PolitiFact investigated Broun’s claims by calling the congressman’s office.
+PolitiFact investigated Broun’s claims by calling his office.
 A Broun staffer said proof of the Soviet field trip could be found in The Forgotten Man: A New History of the Great Depression, a 2007 book by Amity Shlaes that takes issue with New Dealers.

 The Georgia PolitiFact reporters read the book and found not even a suggestion that Roosevelt sent his aides to study Soviet-styled Communism.
 Ms. Shlaes did write that some future New Dealers made a harmless trip to the Soviet Union independently in 1927; that being a year before FDR ran for Governor in New York, five years before he was elected President and more importantly, two years before the Stock Market crash in 1929, which had a part in the Great Depression that got Roosevelt elected president, and in the New Deal programs he implemented.*